bravoalpha79/Googly-cricket-glossary/README.md

         Fixed by adding the "required" attribute to the form textarea tag in the contribute.html template.
 HTML code revalidated OK.
 Subsequent testing of the form tested OK.

+        **Issue resolved.**

    - _The toast message when an invalid character is entered is misleading - national characters are also letters, but they are not accepted._

         Fixed by modifying the corresponding flash message text.
 Python code revalidated OK.
 Subsequent testing of both the insert and update functions tested OK.

+        **Issue resolved.**

     Following the above mentioned corrections, all user stories have been tested as successfully fulfilled.

+5. Mozilla Firefox was used as secondary testing browser.

+    All user stories have been tested successfully.
+No issue found.

+6. Testing on Microsoft Edge revealed one issue:
+    - _On contribute.html, the text frame is not displayed (making the form difficult to read against the wallpaper background)._

+        Given that:
+        - the issue is not present in other forms on the same browser,
+        - the issue is not present in any form on other tested browsers,
+        - the relevant code has run through AutoPrefixer and no prefixes were returned, and
+        - the issue investigation is currently not possible due to lack of time,

+        this issue will need to be investigated and resolved in a future version.

-5. Testing on a mobile device (Sony Xperia XZ2 compact) revealed the following issues:
+7. Testing on a mobile device (Sony Xperia XZ2 compact) revealed the following issues:
-    - _If the first letter of a search term is uppercase, the search returns no results even though entries starting with the lowercase letter exist._
+    - _If the first letter of a search term is uppercase, the search returns no results even though entries starting with the same but lowercase letter exist._

         Fixed by forcing the search form input to lowercase before initiating search.
     Python code revalidated OK.
     Subsequent testing of the search function OK.
+    **Issue resolved.**
    - _The word display (word frame) and the add word / entry word forms are too narrow on a mobile screen._

         Fixed by removing the Materialize offset and extending the column width to 12 on small screens.
-        Materialize column widths for medium and large screens have also been adjusted (addword.html and editword.html).
+        Materialize column widths for medium and large screens have also been adjusted (templates addword.html and editword.html).
         HMTL code revalidated OK.
         Subsequent display testing OK.
+        **Issue resolved.**

+8. An observation was raised during the tests:
+    - _The search function (via the search box) returns all terms starting with the entered characters, but it does not sort them alphabetically._
+    Due to lack of time, a solution/improvement will be implemented in a future version.

+Following the aforementioned tests and their findings, **the site is considered ready for official deployment**.

 ## Deployment